Daniel-KM/Omeka-S-module-AnalyticsSnippetPiwik/README.md

 Install [Analytics Snippet] first.

-Then, uncompress files and rename module folder "AnalyticsSnippetPiwik".
+Then, uncompress files and rename module folder `AnalyticsSnippetPiwik`.
 Then install it like any other Omeka module and follow the config instructions.

 See general end user documentation for [Installing a module].